 C. Grounds for Appeal

 The parties have equal opportunity to appeal the determination.
-Requests for appeals of decisions must be made in writing to the Vice President for Enrollment Services on or before a date, specified in the notice of outcome, which shall be no later than five (5) calendar days after the parties’ receipt of the written notice of outcome.
+Requests for appeals of decisions must be made in writing to the Vice President for Academic Affairs on or before a date, specified in the notice of outcome, which shall be no later than five (5) calendar days after the parties’ receipt of the written notice of outcome.